 A condenser is used in a cooling system, or it can be part of a condensing boiler.
 In a cooling system, the condenser removes heat from cooling medium that flows through it.
 The cooling medium can be one of several coolants.
 Heat from the evaporator and compressor of the cooling system is transferred to the coolant before it reaches the condenser.
 When the coolant flows through the condenser it is cooled and condenses, i.e. it changes phases from gas to liquid form.

 Heat is typically removed from the condenser using either air or water.
 Thus, condensers are generally either air-cooled or liquid-cooled.
 An air-cooled condenser is supplied with cooling air by a fan, whereas a water-cooled condenser is supplied with cooling water by a pump.

 A condensing boiler is a boiler provided with a condensing device designed to recover energy normally discharged to the atmosphere through the flue.
-Water vapour is produced by the burning of gas or oil in the boiler, where it condenses back into liquid water.
-The energy contained in the vapour would without a condenser normally be discharged to the atmosphere through the flue.
+Water vapor is produced by the burning of gas or oil in the boiler, where it condenses back into liquid water.
+The energy contained in the vapor would without a condenser normally be discharged to the atmosphere through the flue.

-A small proportion of the extra efficiency of the condensing boiler is due to the cooling of the exhaust gases, but the majority of the energy recovered is from the condensation of the water vapour in the exhaust gases.
-This releases the latent heat of vaporisation of the water: 2260 kJ/kg (970btuh/pound) of condensate, i.e. the water vapour released whenever one burns fossil fuels.
+A small proportion of the extra efficiency of the condensing boiler is due to the cooling of the exhaust gases, but the majority of the energy recovered is from the condensation of the water vapor in the exhaust gases.
+This releases the latent heat of vaporization of the water: 2260 kJ/kg (970btuh/pound) of condensate, i.e. the water vapor released whenever one burns fossil fuels.

 Grundfos supplies circulators as condenser pumps and for condensing boilers.